Kong/kubernetes-configuration/docs/gateway-operator-api-reference.md

 #### ControlPlaneAdminAPI

-ControlPlaneAdminAPI defines the configuration for the Kong Admin API that a ControlPlane when configuring the DataPlane.
+ControlPlaneAdminAPI defines the configuration for the DataPlane Kong Admin API.